 435 W Elkhorn Ave, Estes Park, CO 80517

-Performance Park abuts Fall River, has a picnic area with tables and bathrooms, lots of green grass, and a rock face set up for beginner climbers.
-An amphitheater shades the rock face, and is used for evening outdoor concerts in the summer (all concerts are cancelled for 2020, due to COVID-19).
+Performance Park abuts Fall River, and has a picnic area with tables and bathrooms, lots of green grass, and a rock face set up for beginner climbers.
+An amphitheater shades the rock face and is used for evening outdoor concerts in the summer.

 291 W Elkhorn Ave, Estes Park, CO 80517